Pellea Fitness - Toronto Canada - Swimming Activity - Swimmer Swimming In Pool

 1. Resistance training: Water provides natural resistance.
 Which makes your muscles work harder as you swim.
 Every movement against the water’s resistance engages your muscles.
 Resulting in improved strength and muscle tone.
 The resistance of water is greater than that of air.
 Making swimming a more challenging workout compared to exercises performed on land.
 This resistance training effect helps build and strengthen muscles throughout your body.

-Pellea Fitness - Toronto Canada - Fitness Activity - Women Swimmer Stretching
+Pellea Fitness - Toronto Canada - Swimming Activity - Swimmer Warming Up For Swimming

 Swimming improves flexibility in joints